-- Cut down on tea and coffee.
+- Cut down on caffeine2: tea, coffee, energy drinks and cola.
 Caffeine is a stimulant that also blocks the effects of adenosine, a compound that promotes sleep, which builds up when we’re awake.
 Give herbal teas a go instead of your afternoon cuppa.

 - Avoid bright lights two hours before bedtime, including TV and computer screens, smartphones and tablets.

 - Keep your bedroom cool, dark and quiet.
 A room temperature around 18°C is conducive to restful sleep.
 Invest in blackout curtains to block out bright streetlights, while earplugs can help with noise pollution.

 - Avoid weekend lie-ins.
 Your body can’t store sleep, so lie-ins disrupt your circadian rhythms even further.

 - Invest in a new mattress.
 After 10 years use, the structure will have deteriorated by up to 75 per cent!

 - Set aside 30 minutes before bed to write down your worries and To Do list.
 Put them away before you fall asleep.

 If better sleep hygiene hasn’t shifted your insomnia, there are a number of other potential remedies:

 - Cognitive behavioural therapy (CBT) can help you understand how to alter unhelpful thoughts and beliefs, such as ‘I will never get to sleep’.
 Ask your GP to refer you to a CBT sleep specialist.